Texas Tech University

 Nocona Partition

-How to adjust the jobs and software packages for the updated Nocona software environment before October 6, 2025?
+How to adjust jobs and software packages for the updated Nocona software environment:

-• R, Python, and Conda environments are expected to remain functional as before, unless in rare cases the Python or R modules are required to compile against the local GCC or OS library packages.
+• R, Python, and Conda environments are expected to remain functional as before, except in rare cases in which the Python or R modules are required to be recompiled against the new local GCC or OS library packages.

-• To view the full list of available cluster-wide software packages and compilers, visit the “HPCC RedRaider Cluster Software Packages” webpage by navigating to the HPCC Website and selecting “RedRaider Cluster -> Software Packages” from the menu, or simply clicking on This Link.
+• To view the full updated list of available cluster-wide software packages and compilers, visit the “HPCC RedRaider Cluster Software Packages” webpage either directly or by navigating to the HPCC website and selecting “RedRaider Cluster -> Software Packages” from the menu.

 The “matador” partition, along with its test partition, “gpu-build,” has been upgraded to Rocky Linux 9 and configured with the latest Nvidia GPU driver to support newer versions of the CUDA toolkit and a wide range of GPU-intensive scientific and AI/ML software applications.

 As before, the “gpu-build” test partition includes one GPU worker node with an Nvidia V100 GPU device and is configured for multiple simultaneous logins to provide an interactive environment for testing and developing GPU and CUDA applications.
 Please continue using the “interactive” command from the login nodes as before to access this partition.
-See the commands below to list the current available modules for the gpu-build and matador partitions.
-These modules include a set of pre-built and containerized applications, along with tools for compiling your own CUDA code if required, or testing your code before submitting a job to the Matador partition.
+See the “HPCC RedRaider Cluster Software Packages” webpage to list other currently available modules for the gpu-build and matador partitions.
+The modules listed there and below include a set of pre-built and containerized applications, along with tools for compiling your own CUDA code if required, or testing your code before submitting a job to the Matador partition.

 Please review the following points regarding the new changes and GCC/CUDA compatibilities in the updated software environment for these partitions before resuming your job submissions to this partition.